alihut/FormWise-Prj/README.md

 - **ORM**: Entity Framework Core
 - **Database**: SQLite

-> I chose .NET Core Web API because C# is the language I’m most proficient in.
+> I chose ASP.NET Core Web API with C# because it’s a combination I’m highly experienced and comfortable working with.
 > Since this is a simple feature, I avoided overengineering with extra layers like clean architecture and handled all logic in one project.

 ### Frontend (`FormWise.WebApp`)